aer0ss/aerofs/docs/engineering/requirements/exchange-plugin.md

   attachments without deleting the e-mails.
 In which case, the e-mail and the links will remain, and the user will see a helpful error message if they click on such links.
+- The system admins should be able to set a threshold so that only attachments whose size exceeds the threshold will be replaced with links.

 ## Technical Requirements
 Guide lines: an extensive test suite is an overkill for a MVP.
 We should have a